-Local media has reported the resignation comes at the heels of allegations of sexual harassment at a recent conference.
+Local media has reported the resignation comes at the heels of allegations of sexual harassment from SISD administrators at a recent convention.

 The resignation of Owings will be effective June of this year.

-Owings was not present during a special called meeting Monday where board members unanimously accepted the superintendent’s resignation.
-Owings had submitted a written retirement/resignation letter to officials earlier Monday, said the district’s attorney Ivan F. Perez.
-Owings had not shown up to work on Monday, either.
+Owings was not present during a special called meeting Monday where board members unanimously accepted his resignation.
+Owings had submitted a written retirement/resignation letter to officials earlier Monday, said the district attorney Ivan F. Perez.

 According to the Monitor, Owings is accused of sexually harassing two school officials at a Texas Association of School Administrators conference last week.